zengls3186428803/peft/examples/lora_ga_finetuning/README.md

         # If it is not the 0th block, offload the i-th block to the cpu
         offload the i-th block to the cpu else：
-        # If it is block 0, since the forward of the next batch first requires block 0 to be forwarded, no offload
+        # If it is block 0, since the forward of the next batch first requires block 0 to be forwarded, no offload is needed
         do nothing
 ```

-## citation
+## Citation

 ```
 @misc{wang2024loragalowrankadaptationgradient,